kadeemd/Active-Directory-Lab/README.md

 # Active-Directory-Lab

-"An isolated enterprise-grade Windows Server 2022 Active Directory lab featuring network segmentation, DHCP/DNS deployment, Group Policy, and PowerShell onboarding automation."
+"An isolated enterprise-grade Windows Server 2022 Active Directory lab, featuring network segmentation, DHCP/DNS deployment, Group Policy, and PowerShell onboarding automation."

 This project was created to demonstrate my deployment, structure, and automation of an Active Directory Domain Services environment named `kadtech.local`.
 It was built inside a virtual sandbox using VirtualBox, and showcases automated employee onboarding via PowerShell, Group Policy security baselines, and core infrastructure network services (DHCP & DNS).